alanrogers/eghop/src/index.md

 ## Introduction

 Welcome to eghop, a journal club on the evolutionary genetics of humans and other primates.
-We meet by Zoom every Monday at 1 PM [Mountain time](https://en.wikipedia.org/wiki/Mountain_Time_Zone).
+We meet by Zoom every Monday from 1-2 PM [Mountain time](https://en.wikipedia.org/wiki/Mountain_Time_Zone).

 Each week, we discuss a recent publication or preprint on the